-56) Anita, who is divorced, maintains a home in which she and her 16 year old daughter live.
+- 60) Anita, who is divorced, maintains a home in which she and her 16 year old daughter live.
 Anita provides the majority of the support for her daughter and for a son, age 23, who is enrolled part-time at the university and lives in the dorm.
 The son also works in the campus bookstore and earns spending money of \$4,500.
 How many personal and dependency exemptions may Anita claim?

+- A) 1

+- B) 2

+- C) 3

+- D) 4

 Explanation: B) Anita will claim herself and her daughter who is a qualifying child.
-Anita's son does not qualify as her qualifying child as she fails age test, nor does he qualify as a dependent due to failing the gross income test.
+Anita's son does not qualify as her qualifying child because he fails the age test.
+He cannot qualify as her dependent under the general provisions because he fails the gross income test.

-57) Amber supports four individuals: Erin, her stepdaughter, who lives with her; Amy, her cousin, who lives in another state; Britney, her friend, who lives legally in Amber's home all year long; and Charlie, her father, who lives in another state.
+61) Amber supports four individuals: Erin, her stepdaughter, who lives with her; Amy, her cousin, who lives in another state; Britney, her friend, who lives legally in Amber's home all year long; and Charlie, her father, who lives in another state.
 Assume that the dependency requirements other than residence are all met.
 How many personal and dependency exemptions may Amber claim?